ojaoc/city-summarizer-api/README.md

 This will start the app on http://localhost:3000

+## Swagger Documentation

+After starting the app, you can access the swagger docs for its endpoints on http://localhost:3000/api-docs

 ## Development Server

 If your goal is development, install the dependencies and then run the dev server